KalMarek7/fastapi-htmx-sqlite/README.md

 # StockSaver

-StockSaver is a web application built using FastAPI and SQLite that allows users to manage their inventory of images and associated metadata.
+StockSaver is a web application built using FastAPI and HTMX that allows users to manage their inventory of images and associated metadata.
 It provides a user-friendly interface for uploading, editing, and managing images along with their details such as name, expiry date, category, and notes.

 ## Features